Francisco García Salinas

-Francisco García Salinas (20 November 1786 – 2 December 1841), known as "Tata Pachito" was born in Jerez, Zacatecas, Mexico.
+Francisco García Salinas (20 November 1786 – 2 December 1841), known as "Tata Pachito" was born in Jerez, Zacatecas, New Spain.
 He was a Mexican politician, Deputy and Senator, noted for his participation in the Second Mexican Constituent Congress.
 He was Minister of Finance (1827–1828) and Governor of Zacatecas, where he promoted important reforms.

 Early life

 He was born on a country estate called 'the Labour of St. Gertrude' in the town of Jerez de García Salinas.
 Among other positions he was a Deputy and Senator of the Republic.
 In 1828 he was elected Governor of the State of Zacatecas.
 At the time García Salinas was president there were bitter disputes between those who sought to establish a central state and those seeking a federal system, including Salinas.

 Studies

 He joined the Apostolic College of San Francisco, and later the Seminary of Guadalajara, studying Latin, Philosophy and Scholastic Theology and at the same time subjects such as Mathematics, Geography and Literature.
 Upon completion of these studies he returned to his hometown.